hamedbehzadi/Idoven-DS-Signal-Processing/README.md

+# To read the descriptions regarding the conducted task, please see README_Task_Files.md

 # Data Science Task
 This page has details of the task we'd like you to complete for **Idoven** data scientist job offering.